inaka/rest_guidelines/README.md

     }

 ##### Reasoning
-If you're calling a **GET** on `/entities` , you're asking for entities, not an object with the entities inside one of its properties.
-So don't envelope things that are excpected to be retrieved directly on the object and not one level deeper.
+If you're calling a **GET** on `/entities` , you're asking for a list of entities, not an object with the entities inside one of its properties.
+So don't envelope things that should be retrieved directly.

 ---